Family law

 A family court order is a ruling or judgement made in a family court instructing one or multiple parties on how a certain situation should be handled, or to prevent a party from acting in a particular manner.

-There are several different types of court order that could be imposed, including a court order for child custody, visitation rights and divorce settlements.
+There are several different types of court order that could be imposed, including court orders for child custody, visitation rights and divorce settlements.
 They can also handle more serious matters, protecting you from the use of violence, intimidation or harassment from family members.
 In all cases involving a child or children, it's their welfare that's considered the top priority.

 If you need help obtaining a family court order, or you're looking for a family court order of a protection lawyer, we can help.
 We offer a fixed fee 45-minute initial consultation for £150.
 Call us now on 0330 041 5869 or contact us online today, and we'll call you.

-This will determine whether one spouse should pay maintenance to the other.
+• Spousal maintenance order: this will determine whether one spouse should pay maintenance to the other.
 This occurs where one spouse finds themselves in a far worse financial position than the other, perhaps due to giving up work to raise children.

-As with maintenance orders, it could be that one spouse has had the opportunity to build up a much bigger pension fund than the other due to the amount of time they've spent in work.
+• Pension-sharing order: as with maintenance orders, it could be that one spouse has had the opportunity to build up a much bigger pension fund than the other due to the amount of time they've spent in work.
 In this case, a family court can decide whether the larger pension fund needs to be divided.

-This is a family court order that allows divorcing or already divorced couples to terminate their financial obligations to each other.
+• Clean break order: this is a family court order that allows divorcing or already divorced couples to terminate their financial obligations to each other.
 When granted, it means neither person can make a financial claim against the other in future.

 Injunctions